kadirlofca/kadirlofca-portfolio/src/projects/markdowns/quick-character.md

 ## State Machine

 I designed a system where the character can only be in one movement state at any given time.
-The developer simply defines what functions need to be called for each movement state.
+The developer simply defines functions to be called for each movement state.

 ```
         // Snippet from AdvancedCharacter.cs